mse-cfht/etc_khu_group/README.md

 `python main.py`

 After hitting enter, a GUI interface to the ETC should pop up.
 Please enter all necessary values into the GUI interface.

 For the calculations of `S/N` and `Exp.
 Time`, output data will appear on the termainal screen.

 For the calculations of `S/N v.
-Magnitude' and `S/N v.
-Wavelength', the associated output plot data will appear in a separate display screen (associated withe matplotlib API).
+Magnitude` and `S/N v.
+Wavelength`, the associated output plot data will appear in a separate display screen (associated withe matplotlib API).

 ### Termination
 In the GUI interface, select/click on the red X button in the upper left-hand corner.